neezar-abd/Quiz-Generator---SMK-Students/docs/SUPABASE_CONNECTION_TEST.md

 ### 1. No DATABASE_URL
 ```
-❌ DATABASE_URL not found in environment variables
+DATABASE_URL not found in environment variables
-💡 Make sure to create .env.local with your Supabase DATABASE_URL
+Tip: Make sure to create .env.local with your Supabase DATABASE_URL
 ```

 **Solution:**